jkotalik/Kestrel-Ingress/README.md

 The Kestrel-Ingress uses Skaffold to run a backend, an ingress controller, and the ingress itself.

-To get started, try running `skaffold run`.
+To get started, run `skaffold run`.